kinecosystem/kin-website-docs/docs/documentation/python-sdk.md

 ```

 #### Keypairs
-Earlier we talked about public address and secret seed, here are a few convenient functions to generate the keypairs.
+Earlier we talked about public address and secret seed.
+Here are a few convenient functions to generate the keypairs.

 ###### Create a new keypair
 ```python